Carrier Comparison

 Is USPS or FedEx cheaper for shipping?

 USPS is significantly cheaper for packages under 5 lbs.
 A 1 lb USPS Ground Advantage shipment costs $4-5 versus $10-15 for FedEx Ground.
 For heavier packages over 15 lbs, the price gap narrows and FedEx can sometimes be competitive, especially with negotiated business rates.
+The only way to know per shipment is to quote both, which is exactly what rate shopping is for.

 Which is better for overnight shipping, USPS or FedEx?